The giants Otus and Ephialtes, also known as the "Aloadae," were the sons of Iphimedia and Poseidon, god of the seas.

 It all happened when Iphimedia fell in love with Poseidon, so day after day she would go down to the seashore where she could scoop water from the waves with her hands and pour it into her womb until she became pregnant.

 Otus and Ephialtes were extraordinary giants.
-Every year they grew about 18 inches broader and six feet higher.
-However, they didn't look horrifying at all.
-Instead, they were beautiful and gentle creatures.
+Each year they grew about 18 inches wider and six feet taller.

 The fatal third challenge

 , the goddess of the hunt.
-When Artemis saw the twins approaching, she quickly transformed herself into a deer and leapt between them.
+When Artemis saw the twins approaching, she quickly transformed into a stag and leapt between them.

 Greedily, the two brothers threw spears to hit the animal, but the spears went back and killed them both.